MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Customer Approval:**

-    - In Customer Approval stage, raise to get appproval from customer and then request has moved to appropriate stage.
+    - In this stage, waiting for the Customer Approval, Once completes then it moved to Under processing.

-    - If Employee

       - *In The action field is following to,*